 NordVPN | Best Alternative to Google VPN

-I can’t think of another VPN that has more solid security and privacy offerings than NordVPN.
+I can’t think of another VPN that has more solid security and privacy offerings than NordVPN

 The VPN uses the standard AES 256-bit encryption but then goes on to add advanced security features like double VPN and Tor over VPN.

-The former helps you encrypt your internet traffic twice while the latter lets you enjoy that added anonymity that comes with using the TOR browser but without having to download the browser separately (read more about the differences between VPN and Tor here).
+The former helps you encrypt your internet connection twice while the latter lets you enjoy that added anonymity that comes with using the TOR browser but without having to download the browser separately (read more about the differences between VPN and Tor here).

 As a result, you never have to worry about hackers stealing your sensitive information on public networks, your ISP monitoring your online activities, or advertisers tracking your browsing activity.